Student Outcome Data

 *CD 600 is only required if you begin the program without 25 hours of clinical observation.

 |CD 605||Fall or Spring 1st year through Spring or Summer 2nd year (five enrollments total)||Clinical Practicum||1|

 Students must satisfy both (1) the Emerson College requirements that they enroll in at least 5 semesters of Clinical Practica (CD 605) while in the program and (2) the ASHA requirements to accumulate at least 400 hours.
 These are both minimums and they are independent requirements.
 To complete the 400 clock hours required by ASHA, 25 hours must be spent in clinical observation and 375 hours must be spent in direct client/patient contact.
 Of the 375 contact hours, at least 325 must be obtained within the graduate program.

 Three 1-credit seminars are taken during winter and spring intersessions.
 Students choose three from the available courses offered.

 - Practicing Speech-Language Pathology in a Medical Setting

 All students must complete foundational courses in six topic areas before they start their clinical coursework in the fall.

-Please note that students that have taken these courses and either received a B or below, or have taken these courses over five years ago, will need to retake foundational coursework in order to satisfy this requirement.
+Please note that students who have taken these courses and either received a B- or below, or have taken these courses over five years ago, will need to retake foundational coursework in order to satisfy this requirement.